wkukka1/ai-autograding-feedback/README.md

 If the "image" scope is selected, the program will identify issues in submission images, optionally comparing them to reference solutions.
 Question numbers can be specified by adding the tag `markus_question_name: <question name>` to the metadata for the code cell that generates the submission image.
 The previous cell's markdown content will be used as the question's context.

 ## Submission Type
-The program automatically detects submission type based on file extensions in the assignment directory:
-- Files ending with `_submission.ipynb` → jupyter notebook
-- Files ending with `_submission.py` → python file
-- Files ending with `_submission.pdf` → PDF document

-The user can also explicitly specify the submission type using the `--submission_type` argument if auto-detection is not suitable.
+The user can explicitly specify the submission type using the `--submission_type` argument.

 Currently, jupyter notebook, pdf, and python assignments are supported.